awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 For an example of how to configure Amazon MSK as an event source, see [Using Amazon MSK as an event source for AWS Lambda](http://aws.amazon.com/blogs/compute/using-amazon-msk-as-an-event-source-for-aws-lambda/) on the AWS Compute Blog\.
 Also, see [ Amazon MSK Lambda Integration](https://amazonmsk-labs.workshop.aws/en/msklambda.html) in the Amazon MSK Labs for a complete tutorial\.

 Lambda reads the messages sequentially for each partition\.
 After Lambda processes each batch, it commits the offsets of the messages in that batch\.
-If your function returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire\.
+If your function times out or returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire\.

-Lambda allows a function to run for up to 14 minutes before stopping it\.
+For Amazon MSK invocations, Lambda allows the function to run for up to 14 minutes\.
+Set your function timeout value to 14 minutes or less \(the default timeout value is 3 seconds\)\.

 Lambda sends the batch of messages in the event parameter when it invokes your function\.
 The event payload contains an array of messages\.
 Each array item contains details of the Amazon MSK topic and partition identifier, together with a timestamp and a base64\-encoded message\.